-In life-threatening situations, emergency services are vital.
+Emergency services are vital in life-threatening situations.
 However, they are not set up to care for routine illnesses, and they do not work on a first-come, first-served basis.
 During busy times, people with minor illnesses may need to wait.
 Get to know your other health care options.

-For any health concern call your family doctor first.
+For any health concern, call your family doctor first.
 Your family doctor knows you and your medical history.
 Same-day urgent appointments may be available.